Piano Quintet (Schumann): Analysis

 The piece has four movements in the standard fast-slow-scherzo-fast pattern:

 I. Allegro brillante

-The tempo marking for the first movement is Allegro brillante and throughout the movement you can see Schumann's different personas when it comes to music; which goes by Florestan the more extrovert and wild side and Eusebius the more introverted and mild characteristic.
-The primary theme (m.1) starting in a forte dynamic marking in an allegro tempo resembles Florestan and the second theme (m.
-265) in a stark contrast, resembles Eusebius since it starts in a piano dynamic marking with dolce instructions.
+The first movement's is marked Allegro brillante.
+This movement exposes much material which reappears later in the work.
+It sets in contrast exuberant material reflecting Schumann's brilliant, wild side, as described by Schumann in the character of Florestan, with slower, 'Eusebian' sections of great passion.

-The Italian adjective brillante means "glittering" or "sparkling."
-The energetic main theme is characterized by wide, upward-leaping intervals.
+The movement's energetic main theme opens in minims, and characterized by wide, upward-leaping intervals.
+Tovey writes of the theme that its use of upward leaps is so striking that "it is impossible for the violoncello to throw in a casual leap of an octave in minims without implying the first theme".
 The contrasting second theme, marked dolce, is reached after a transitional section marked by glances at remoter flat keys.
 It is presented as a duet between cello and viola, and its "meltingly romantic" character is typical of Schumann's ardent inspiration in this quintet.